Australian Open - Betting Odds, History, Favourites and Past Winners

 Total Prize Money: AUD $76.5M

-The Australian Open Tennis tournament is the first of the four Grand Slams held annually.
-It is held at the start of the year and is followed by French Open, Wimbledon Open, and US Open.
-The tournament has a rich history, great prestige, and a huge fanbase, as it is the biggest tennis competition in the hemisphere.
+The Australian Open is the first of the four annual Grand Slam tennis tournaments and marks the beginning of the tennis calendar each year.
+It is followed by the French Open, Wimbledon, and US Open.
+Known for its atmosphere, prestige, and record-breaking attendance, it is the biggest tennis event in the Southern Hemisphere.

 Location and Venue: